thanh-code-hub/evondos-assignment/README.md

 2. Create table `patients` in `postgres` database with the following column
 - id SERIAL PRIMARY KEY, // auto incremental column
 - name VARCHAR(100),
-- dob VARCHAR(10), // should be DATE but for the simplicity of this assignment, I use varchar
+- dob VARCHAR(10), // "date of birth", should be DATE but for the simplicity of this assignment, I use varchar
 - condition TEXT

 2. Open terminal in `backend` directory, install and start the service